 Dates & Location:

-The virtual kick-off will be held in September.
+The virtual kick-off will be held in late September.
 The FMN will continue online to support the customization and implementation of activities in your course during the Fall 2018 semester.

 Commitment and Benefits of Participation: